How to Define Pricing in Marketing For Small To Medium Sized Businesses? 💰

 It even gets more complex when you think that this balance is not the same for every product on the market.
 The reason is, customers don’t value items the same way and react to price changes accordingly.

-- Increasing or decreasing the price has a deep impact on the marketing strategy.
-In addition, it mostly affects the demand and sales as well, but depending on the price elasticity of the product/service.
+- Increasing or decreasing the price has a deep impact on a small business’ marketing strategy.
+In terms of demand and sales, as well as price elasticity of the product/service.

 Click here to download the whitepaper.